 You can repair salvage cars in Iowa and can apply for a new title once you prove that the car has been rebuilt and submit it to an inspection.
-Note that the higher quality the parts are that you use, the more likely it is to sell for a good price.
+Note that the higher quality of the parts that you use, the more likely it is to sell for a good price.
 Of course, you’ll need to balance the cost of repairs with the final value of the sale, so proceed accordingly.

 Iowa salvage titles can receive a new, clean, non-salvage title.
 This can be attractive to buyers seeking a discount on a salvage car.
 However, it is impossible to conceal a car’s history as a salvage vehicle, because former salvage vehicles will be stamped with the designation “prior salvage” on the title.
 This remains on any subsequent renewal, registration, or title, and attempting to hide it is a crime known as title washing.

 Tips for Successfully Entering the Iowa Flooded Car Market